maximeg/email_inquire/README.md

 While we can't do so much for the name part of the email address, for the domain part, we can be smart!

+And also, we don't want for users to use one-time email addresses (also called burner email addresses).

 ### Supported cases

-One char typo for common email providers of France, United Kingdom and USA:
+One char typo for 43 common email providers of France, United Kingdom and USA:

 - `gmil.com` => hint `gmail.com`
 - `hitmail.com` => hint `hotmail.com`
 - `outloo.com` => hint `outlook.com`
 - `virinmedia.com` => hint `virginmedia.com`
+- ...

-United Kingdom `.xx.uk`:
+United Kingdom `.xx.uk` domains:

 - `foo.couk` => hint `foo.co.uk`
 - `fooco.uk` => hint `foo.co.uk`
 - `foo.uk` => hint `foo.co.uk`
 - `foo.judiciary.uk` => ok!
+- ...

-Provider with an unique TLD domain:
+Providers with an unique domain:

 - `gmail.fr` => hint `gmail.com`
 - `gmail.de` => hint `gmail.com`